A vegan version of the traditional Italian Christmas Cake!

 Even though some might not see it as cake and more like a pastry, it is still one of my favorite Christmas desserts since I was a little girl.
 But now that I don’t eat the original version any longer, I really had to make a vegan one of this treat.

 Easy, step-by-step recipe

-In this recipe, I will guide you step by step towards the most perfect and soft Panettone.
+In this recipe, I will guide you step by step towards an incredible vegan Panettone.
 I used fresh yeast instead of dry yeast because I personally think that with fresh yeast, the dough of the baked goods rise a bit more and the end product also gets a bit softer.
 I still love to bake with dry yeast, but especially when it comes to desserts like this one I want to be extra sure that it turns out super soft and just perfect.
 I need to mention that the key to a perfect yeast dough is to give it enough rest and treat it like a precious little thing (because it is ;))

 Freshly baked in a pot

 Traditionally, the Panettone is baked in a paper sleeve which makes it look like a dome.
 As most of us don’t have a paper sleeve at home, there is an easy trick that works just as well.
 You need to find a matching pot that you can put in the oven at about 180 °C. I used a pot made of stainless steel with 15-16 cm diameter, which is about cm 12 high.

 Because there are so many questions coming in regarding this dessert, I thought it would be good to give you an overview of the FAQs:

 - Do I need vegan butter or some kind of oil in this recipe?
 No, you actually don’t need to add any fat to this recipe, because the yeast is doing great work in keeping the dough moist and fluffy.
 I thought I’d provide you with an oil-free recipe here, but if you like to add some fat to the dough then go ahead and pour 50 ml sunflower oil to the dough.